1533 (7th September)

 Mary was crowned Queen of England in Westminster Abbey by Stephen Gardiner, Bishop of Winchester.
 Elizabeth rode in the Coronation procession with Anne of Cleves.

 1553 (5th October)

 Parliament met.
 Mary had introduced two new pieces of legislation.
 The first was a proclamation that the marriage of Henry VIII and Catherine of Aragon was legal and that Mary was legitimate.
 The second was a reversal of Protestant laws passed by her half-brother, Edward.
 This met with more resistance from parliament but did pass.
 The passage of the act restored church doctrine to the Six Articles of 1539 which included a clause that priests should be celibate.
 Many had married under Edward VI and were forced to separate or lose their benefices.

 Queen Mary decided to marry Philip of Spain.

 The match was unpopular with the people who feared that England would be ruled by Spain.

-Thomas Wyatt organised a rebellion against Mary’s plan to marry Philip of Spain.
+Thomas Wyatt the younger organised a rebellion against Mary’s plan to marry Philip of Spain.
 The rebels marched on London but were defeated.
 Wyatt was captured and imprisoned.

 1554 (12th February)